NEW MEMBER OFFER!

 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

 Q: I was reading a magazine and I saw a picture of something called a sun bear.
 I’ve heard of grizzlies and black bears, but never this.
-How many different kinds of bears exist? —Taxonomy Tanya
+How many different types of bears exist? —Taxonomy Tanya

 —BEAR